stephenberry/glaze/docs/wrappers.md

 glz::manage<&T::x, &T::read_x, &T::write_x> // Calls read_x() after reading x and calls write_x() before writing x
 ```

+## Associated glz::opts

+`glz::opts` is the compile time options struct passed to most of Glaze functions to configure read/write behavior.
+Often wrappers are associated with compile time options and can also be set via `glz::opts`.
+For example, the `glz::quoted_num` wrapper is associated with the `quoted_num` boolean in `glz::opts`.

 ## quoted_num

 Read and write numbers as strings.

+Associated option: `glz::opts{.quoted_num = true};`

 ```c++
 struct foo {